 18.1.
-Possible causes of losing log messages The syslog-ng Premium Edition 7 Administrator Guide
+Possible causes of losing log messages

 During the course of a message from the sending application to the final destination of the message, there are a number of locations where a message may be lost, even though syslog-ng does its best to avoid message loss.
 Usually losing messages can be avoided with careful planning and proper configuration of syslog-ng and the hosts running syslog-ng.
 The following list shows the possible locations where messages may be lost, and provides methods to minimize the risk of losing messages.